Controversial Police Encounters Fast Facts

 August 1, 2014 - The New York City Medical Examiner rules Garner's death a homicide.

 December 3, 2014 - A grand jury decides not to indict Pantaleo.
-Protesters pour onto the streets of New York and other cities, including Washington, D.C., Philadelphia and Oakland, California, chanting in unison some of Eric Garner's last words, "I can't breathe!
-I can't breathe!"
+Protests are held in New York, Washington, Philadelphia and Oakland, California.
+People chant Garner's last words, "I can't breathe!"

-August 9, 2014 - During a struggle, a police officer in Ferguson, Missouri, fatally shoots unarmed 18-year-old Michael Brown.

-August 9, 2014 - During a struggle, a police officer in Ferguson, Missouri, fatally shoots unarmed 18-year-old Michael Brown.

 August 9-10, 2014 - Approximately 1,000 demonstrators protest Brown's death.
 The Ferguson-area protest turns violent and police use tear gas and rubber bullets to disperse the crowd.
+Black Lives Matter, a protest movement that grew out of the Trayvon Martin shooting in 2012, grows in visibility during the Ferguson demonstrations.

 August 15, 2014 - Police identify the officer as 28-year-old Darren Wilson.
 Wilson is put on paid administrative leave after the incident, and he is required to undergo two psychological evaluations before returning to duty.
 Governor Jay Nixon decides to put the Missouri State Highway Patrol in charge of security.